 With that testing in mind, a few options easily stood out from the crowd.
-The best Thunderbolt 3 dock is the since it’s compatibility and includes every port.
+The best Thunderbolt 3 dock is the , not only because of its compatibility but also its dense port selection.

-The best Thunderbolt 3 dock: CalDigit TS3 Plus Dock
+- The best Thunderbolt 3 dock: CalDigit TS3 Plus

 The CalDigit TS3 Plus dock is easily the best Thunderbolt 3 Dock you can buy.
 It’s reliable, consistent, and includes every port imaginable.

-The least expensive dock that I tested was the Cable Matters Dual HDMI Thunderbolt 3 Dock.
+The least expensive dock that we tested was the Cable Matters Dual HDMI Thunderbolt 3 Dock.
 It’s also the most portable, making for a nice travel companion.

-CalDigit has two possible placements in this category: Its TB3 Plus and USB-C Pro docks both worked best with the MacBook Pro 16 out of all the docks I tested.
+CalDigit has two possible placements in this category.
+Its TB3 Plus and USB-C Pro docks both worked best with the MacBook Pro 16 out of all the docks we tested.